 Yes.
 Use to warm cooked foods, and to cook foods that require short cooking time, such as hot dogs.
-Do not microwave paper cups; they may overheat and ignite.
+Do

 Towels & Napkins

 Yes, only paper napkins/towels.
 Use to warm rolls and sandwiches, only if labeled safe for microwave use.
 Do NOT use recycled paper towels.